Research Assistant Internships

 Summer Research Projects Include:

-Healthy Aging in Asia (Karen Eggleston): Seeking an RA for data analysis for health economics research on healthy aging in Asia, including assessing the productivity of medical spending (Korea and Japan), and the impacts of telehealth and robotics (India, Korea, and Japan) and health insurance integration (China).
+Healthy Aging in Asia – Led by Karen Eggleston: Seeking an RA for data analysis for health economics research on healthy aging in Asia, including health disparities and intergenerational health transmission (India, China); healthcare and elder care workforce (Japan, Korea); AI for aging-in-place (Korea); productivity of medical spending (Korea, Japan); and the impacts of telehealth, AI-enabled robotics, and health insurance reforms (China, India, Korea, Japan).

-Stanford Japan Barometer (Kiyoteru Tsutsui): Seeking an RA who has the skillset to assist us with surveys in Japan on a wide range of topics from gender and immigration to technology and national security.
-Tasks include assistance in survey questionnaire construction, survey programming, quantitative analyses of survey results, and computational text analysis of social media feed.
-Japanese language skills preferred.
+Stanford Japan Barometer – Led by Kiyoteru Tsutsui: Seeking an RA with the skill set to assist with surveys in Japan on a wide range of topics from gender and immigration to technology and national security.
+Tasks include assistance in survey questionnaire construction, survey programming, quantitative analyses of survey results, and computational text analysis of social media feeds.
+Japanese language skills are preferred but not required.

 Contact